sshubham-prog/Data-Science-blog-post---Submission/README.md

 ## File Descriptions <a name="files"></a>

-I have shared a jupyter notebook answering each of these questions step by step with detailed EDA and analysis.
+I have shared a jupyter notebook answering each of these questions step by step with detailed EDA and CRISP-DM analysis.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>

 The main findings of the code can be found at the post available here.(https://medium.com/@satyam.shubham19/predicting-listing-prices-on-airbnb-using-ml-1f614bf711e3)

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+## Licensing, Acknowledgements<a name="licensing"></a>

 Must give credit to Inside AirBnB for the data.
 You can find the Licensing for the data and other descriptive information at the link available here. (http://insideairbnb.com/get-the-data.html).